Rattlesnake’s farewell: ‘Stone Cold’ wrestles final match at WrestleMania - NewsBreak

 “The Texas Rattlesnake” started the match by roughing up Owens while he actively drank beer .
 Before you knew it, the pair was throwing punches out in the crowd and battling throughout the massive home of the Dallas Cowboys.
 They eventually worked their way back to ringside where Austin again downed a few beers while beating on his opponent.

 It appeared Austin’s comeback may end in a loss when Owens hit Austin with his own version of the Stone Cold Stunner, but the more experienced competitor was able to kick out at the last second.
-Owens then brought a steel chair in the ring hoping to finish the job.
-The move backfired and Austin was able to nail a Stunner for a pinfall victory.These celebrities are set to compete at WrestleMania
+Owens then brought a steel chair into the ring hoping to finish the job.
+The move backfired and Austin was able to nail a Stunner for a pinfall victory.Steve Austin releases new beer for 3:16 day.
+Here’s where to get it

 After the match, Austin celebrated by drinking even more beer and hitting Owens and announcer Byron Saxton with additional stunners as the excited crowd filed out of the stadium.